The Spencer Archives

 FOR THE SPENCER FAMILY TREE CLICK HERE (the site needs an appropriate password which can be obtained by contacting me using the contact form in the menu bar).

-FOR THE BATES/HALLAM/HUTHWAITE FAMILY TREE CLICK HERE (the site needs an appropriate password)
+FOR THE BATES/HALLAM/HUTHWAITE FAMILY TREE CLICK HERE(again the site needs an appropriate password)

 I am endeavouring to 'tag' every photo I have on this site with appropriate information to allow the 'SEARCH" function to work properly.
-This is an alternative way to bring up specific groups of photos in a database which runs to several thousands.
+This is an alternative way to bring up specific groups of photos in a database which currently runs to several thousands.
 In the meantime I have tried to group the more important family photos together into individual families.
-Many 'families' have the same photos appearing in different collections.
+Please note that many 'families' have the same photos appearing in different collections.

 It's quite likely that there will be certain details I have recorded on the site which will have errors of various types in them.
 I am very happy to have corrections relayed to me, preferably on email using the contact form on this web site.

-Each of the galleries above represents different members of the family of Carrie and Wilf(Sen)'s children.
+Each of the galleries above represents different members of the Spencer family of Carrie and Wilf(Sen)'s children.

 The Bird family print is thought to show (Great Grandad) Ben Bird and Lydia Downing probably around the time they were married (1881).